 When it comes to font, keep it simple and professional.
-Choose a basic, clear font like Arial, Calibri, Verdana, or something similar.
+Choose a basic font like Arial, Calibri, Verdana or something similar.
 Avoid using fancy or decorative fonts.

 Many employers use applicant tracking systems—software that allows automated sorting of job applications based on specific keywords, skills, job titles or other fields.
 Complicated fonts can make it harder for the software to read your letter, which might prevent your application from moving forward.

-Use 10 and 12 point size for easy reading.
-Anything smaller and you’ll leave the hiring manager squinting, anything larger and your letter will look unprofessional.
+Use 10- and 12-point sizes for easy reading.
 In general, you should use the same font and font size that you used in your resume.

-Good spacing is essential for your cover letter—whitespace in the right places will make it easier for the hiring manager to read quickly.
+Good spacing is essential for your cover letter.
+White spaces on your letters will make it easier for the hiring manager to read quickly.
 Follow these guidelines: